microsoft/Partner-Center-PowerShell/docs/help/PartnerCenter.md

 Gets a collection of a partner's Government Community Cloud validation codes.

 ### [New-PartnerAccessToken](New-PartnerAccessToken.md)
-Acquires an access token from the authority.
+Acquires an access from Azure Active Directory.

 ### [New-PartnerCustomer](New-PartnerCustomer.md)
 Creates a new customer.